-Some stressors are things you cannot control, but many stressors do offer you a degree of control.
+Some stressors are things you can’t control, but many stressors do offer you a degree of control.
 If that upcoming exam is bothering you, then you have the control of determining what and when to study.
-If the sink full of dishes is causing you excess stress, you can work on it for 15 minutes to make headway, or ask someone to help with it.
+If the sink full of dishes is causing you excess stress, you can decide to work on it for 15 minutes to make headway or ask someone to help you with it.

 3. Preserve Healthy Boundaries

-Being a people-pleaser can make you vulnerable to excess stress, but you have to remind yourself that it is okay to say “no” sometimes, and it is okay to be protective of your time.
-Your time is as valuable as anyone else’s.
-Saying “no” that first time may not be easy, but you will not hurt people’s feelings as much as you imagine, and you will avoid adding to your existing stress load.
+Not creating or protecting your personal boundaries can make you vulnerable to excess stress.
+You have to remind yourself that it’s okay to say “no” sometimes, and it’s okay to be protective of your time.
+Saying “no” that first time may not be easy, but you will not hurt people’s feelings as much as you imagine and you will avoid adding to your existing stress load.

 4. Make Time to Do What You Enjoy

-Even if it is just half an hour, carving out time to make a casserole, play your guitar, dig in the garden, or watch an episode of your favorite sitcom, reminding yourself of what is enjoyable in life has value.
-Spending a little time doing your hair, singing, talking to a friend on the phone, or reading a book can refresh you and remind you why you take on the commitments that you do.
+Even if it’s just for half an hour, carving out time to make a casserole, play your guitar, dig in the garden or watch an episode of your favorite show can remind you of the value found in doing things you enjoy.
+Spending a little time doing your hair, singing, talking to a friend on the phone or reading a book can help you refresh and de-stress.

 5. Incorporate Physical Activity into Your Day

-Getting up and moving around is important enough that many major corporations and businesses schedule activity breaks throughout the day.
-A 15-minute walk at lunchtime or half an hour tidying the garden can help work some of the tension out and take you out of your head for a while.
-You do not have to train for marathons.
-Shooting hoops in the driveway or walking your dog can redirect your energy and improve your mood.
+Getting up and moving around is important for both your physical and mental health.
+A 15-minute walk at lunchtime or half an hour working in the garden can help relieve some tension and get you out of your head for a while.
+You don’t have to train for a marathon to get the benefit — shooting hoops in the driveway or walking your dog is enough to redirect your energy and improve your mood.

 Laughter is a positive form of stress relief.
-Laughter activates and relieves your stress response, soothes tension, and stimulates your heart, lungs, and muscles.
-Can you take a couple of hours off work and watch a comedy movie?
+Laughter activates and relieves your stress response, soothes tension and stimulates your heart, lungs and muscles.
+Can you take a couple of hours to watch a comedy movie or a comedian perform?
 If not, maybe you could read something funny.
-And if nothing else, the internet is replete with hilarious videos, photos, and memes.
+If nothing else, the internet is full of hilarious videos, photos and websites.

 7. Avoid Making Yourself Vulnerable to Excessive Stress

-Stress can contribute to drug and alcohol abuse.
-If your resources for coping are not enough, or if someone you love struggles with drug and alcohol abuse, we encourage you to contact us to learn more about admissions.
-Help is there, and reaching out is the first step to healing.
+Stress can contribute to substance abuse.
+If your resources for coping are not enough, or if someone you love struggles with drug and alcohol abuse, we encourage you to learn more about treatment options.
+Help is always available and reaching out is the first step to healing.